 It was an election year, and, as the investigation into the break-in unfolded, a pattern of unlawful activites within President Richard Nixon's administration was uncovered by the press.
 Together, these federal crimes and misdeeds would become known as "the Watergate scandal" and lead to Nixon's resignation from the Office of the Presidency on August 9, 1974.

-The previous evening, Nixon had delivered a televised Resignation Address to the nation.
-After acknowledging that he had lost the support of Congress and saying, "I have never been a quitter," Nixon said:
+The previous evening, Nixon delivered a televised Resignation Address to the nation.
+After acknowledging that he had lost the support of Congress and saying, "I have never been a quitter," he said:

 To leave office before my term is completed is abhorent to every instinct in my body.
 But as President I must put the interests of America first.
 America needs a full-time President and a full-time Congress, particularly at this time with problems we face at home and abroad.

 To continue to fight through the months ahead for my personal vindication would almost totally absorb the time and attention of both the President and the Congress in a period when our entire focus should be on the great issues of peace abroad and prosperity without inflation at home.

 Therefore, I shall resign the Presidency effective at noon tomorrow.
 Vice President Ford will be sworn in as President at that hour in this office.
 As I recall the high hopes for America with which we began this second term, I feel a great sadness that I will not be here in this office working on your behalf to achieve those hopes in the next 2 1/2 years.